 Starting a Local Chapter

 CCL chapters form the backbone of the CCL organization.
 People from all walks of life who understand the urgency of climate change have started local CCL chapters across the world.
-This training points to resources to help get a new chapter up and running.
+This training points to resources to help get a new chapter up and running and the background behind CCL's emerging group leader program.

 Contact your Regional Coordinator (RC)